 Overview Incidence Symptoms tick paralysis Treatment questions for doctor Home Care tick removal warning signs Prevention Outlook Complications Underlying Cause

-Tick Bite Tick Removal
+Bitten by a Tick Tick Removal

 - Grasp the neck or head of the tick with tweezers.